nikitavoloboev/data/sharing/sharing.md

 I share and reflect on my life in this wiki.
 Acts as a little personal journal I love to look back on.

+I also write a [newsletter](https://nikitavoloboev.substack.com) with monthly updates.

 ## Everything else

 I share most everything else here: